 - the check will take between 20 and 30 minutes

 - you'll be asked some simple questions, for example, about your family history and any lifestyle choices which may put your health at risk

 - your height, weight and body mass index will be recorded

 - your age, sex and ethnicity will be noted

 - your blood pressure will be taken

 - a finger prick blood test will be carried out to check your cholesterol level, or you may be asked to go for a blood test before booking your NHS health check appointment

 The health professional who carries out your health check will give you your results there and then unless your blood test has to be sent away for analysis.

-They will talk to you about how to lower your risk and maintain a healthy lifestyle.
+They'll talk to you about how to lower your risk and maintain a healthy lifestyle.

-They will also discuss any changes you may want to make to improve your health and you may be asked to do further tests.
+They'll also discuss any changes you may want to make to improve your health and you may be asked to do further tests.